autogram-is/spidergram/README.md

-# Spidergram: Structural analysis tools for complex web sites
+# Spidergram

-Spidergram is a toolbox for exploring, auditing, and analyzing complicated web sites — particularly ones that use multiple CMSs, span more than one domain, and are maintained by multiple teams inside an organization.
-Although it works well for smaller projects, [Autogram](https://autogram.is) built it to overcome the roadblocks we hit when using existing crawling and inventory tools on complex, multi-site web properties.
-Using it to crawl your blog is a bit like swatting a fly with a Buick.
+Spidergram is a customizable toolkit for crawling and analyzing complicated web properties.
+While it can be used with large or small sites, it's designed to accomodate "ten web sites in a trench coat" scenarios where multiple CMSs, multiple domains, and multiple design systems maintained by multiple teams are all in play.

 ## Why this thing?